ethereum-oasis-op/L2/workitems/l2-transaction-fee-API/l2transactionfeeapispec-v1.0.md

 #### **[R1]**

-The `/l2transactionfeeestimate` and `/l2transactionfee` API endpoints MUST have a request body, and return a response body and an HTTP code.
+The `/l2transactionfeeestimate` and `/l2transactionfee` API endpoints MUST have a request body, and return a response body with an HTTP code.

 [[R1]](#r1) Testability: ...